oslabs-beta/ditto/README.md

 3. Updating project member roles:
     a.
 Select your project, then use the drop-down menu to assign roles to the corresponding users.

-Adding, updating and deleting migration scripts.
+Adding, Updating and Deleting Migration Scripts.
 1. Adding:
     a.
 On your migrations page, click the "Add" button above the migration scripts table.
     b.
 On the add migrations page, enter your version, description, and script in the code editor.
 When you're ready, click "Add."